fdgbt/42_lem_in/README.md

 This project aims to simulate the course of an ants colony using Graph theory.
 All the ants must move from point A to point B as fast as possible.
 They must consider all different tubes (paths) and rooms (nodes) inside the network and intelligently selecting the best options that should avoid any traffic jams.
-Indeed, the rooms (nodes) can contain only one ant at a time.
+Indeed, at each simulation lap, ants can move from a room to another using the tubes, but each room can contain only one ant at a time.

 ## Example